 - It is the responsibility of all contractors and agencies who provide services to the School to comply with safer recruitment practices.

-- It is the responsibility of the School’s office, in conjunction with the Headteacher, to ensure all pre-employment checks are complete before employment begins and that they are recorded on the Single Central Register.
+- It is the responsibility of the School’s office (Head of Operations), in conjunction with the Headteacher, to ensure all pre-employment checks are complete before employment begins and that they are recorded on the Single Central Register.

 Verification of identity and address